benschw/horde/drivers.md

 #### image

-If your driver doesn't have a default image, or if you ould like to override it, specify a docker image string here.
+If your driver doesn't have a default image, or if you would like to override it, specify a docker image string here.

 	{